CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 However, the legal text can sometimes omit this key information, or make it implicit, creating a danger of putting the wrong conditional in the Catala code in presence of exception branches.
-Suppose we had ommitted the income condition in the code for article 6:
+Suppose we had omitted the income condition in the code for article 6:

 ```catala